Monefit SmartSaver Review Summary

 Are there any suspicious Terms and Conditions?

-Before you create an account, we highly encourage you to study the terms of use, so you are fully aware of your rights before depositing money.
+Before creating an account, we strongly recommend reviewing the terms of use to ensure you are fully aware of your rights before depositing money.

 7.8 No Specific Return

-Monefit SmartSaver is very clear that the website isn't promising or providing a guarantee for a return.
+Monefit SmartSaver clearly states that the website does not promise or guarantee a return.
 When depositing money on Monefit, you waive any claims against Monefit Card, the company operating the website.

 8.3 Restricting access to your account